 Esports has been a thing since the 1960s.
 However, it got pushed to the mainstream, thanks to Korea.
 In the 90s, their government built a countrywide broadband network, and online video games started gaining traction in the country.
 LAN cafes sprung up in every nook and cranny.
-And thus, began the rise of esports in Korea.
+And thus, began the rise of South Korea eSports.

 Broadband access is considered to be a significant contributor to the rise of esports, not only in Korea but across the globe.
 Although the region is, without a doubt, the trailblazer.
 It made it easier for players to train and get in touch with other players.
-As a result, the skill of Korean players improved at a remarkable rate.
+As a result, the skill of South Korea eSports players improved at a remarkable rate.

 The KeSPA (Korean Esports Association) was created in 2000 as the child organization of the Ministry of Culture, Sports and Tourism.
 It manages twenty-five of Korea’s major esports games.
 These include LoL, CS: GO, Starcraft II, and DOTA 2.